What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 What is Point of Sale (POS) Data Analysis?

-How do you analyze POS Data?
+How do you analyze Point of Sale (POS) Data?

 One way of analyzing POS data is through inventory analysis.
 This helps in showing how well a product sells, thus helping in the calculation of the forecasting product number.
 Sales trend analysis is also a form of POS data analysis.
 Sales trend analysis involves discovering products whose sales are decreasing or increasing.